-Integration of Catalysis CBD method, the principles of middleware [10], components framework (persistence) and the Distributed Adapt ers Pattern (DAP), a CASE Tool, it was define an process that supports the Distributed Component Development.
+Integration of Catalysis CBD method, the principles of middleware [10], components framework (persistence) and the Distributed Adapters Pattern (DAP), a CASE Tool, it was define an process that supports the Distributed Component Development.

 The components of a problem domain are built in four patterns: Define Problem, Specify Components, Design Components and Implement Components, according to Figure 11.
 The first three patterns correspond to the three levels of Catalysis, as shown in the right part of Figure.
 In the last pattern, the physical implementation of the components is done.
+This Figure presents the levels in waterfall model, but don't represent the process model Waterfall.